StarRocks/starrocks/docs/table_design/automatic_partitioning.md

 ## Usage notes

 - StarRocks automatically creates partitions and sets the start time and end time of the partitions based on the loaded data and the automatic partitioning rule configured at table creation.
-For example, if the value of the partition column for the data row is `2015-06-05`, and the partition granularity is `month`, then a partition named `p201506` is created with a range of [2015-06-01, 2015-07-01), rather than [2015-06-05, 2015-07-05).
+For example, if the value of the partition column for the data row is `2015-06-05`, and the partition granularity is `month`, then a partition named `p201506` is created with a range of [2015-06-01, 2015-07-01) rather than [2015-06-05, 2015-07-05).
-- For tables that support automatic partitioning, StarRocks sets the default maximum number of automatically created partitions to 4096 , which can be configured by the FE parameter `max_automatic_partition_number`.
+- For tables that support automatic partitioning, StarRocks sets the default maximum number of automatically created partitions to 4096, which can be configured by the FE parameter `max_automatic_partition_number`.
 This parameter can prevent you from accidentally creating too many partitions, such as when specifying a partition column of DATETIME type with a too-fine partition granularity like `hour`, which can generate a large number of partitions.
-- During data loading, StarRocks automatically creates some partitions based on the loaded data, but if the loading job fails for some reason, the partitions that are automatically created by StarRocks cannot be automatically deleted.
+- During data loading, StarRocks automatically creates some partitions based on the loaded data, but if the load job fails for some reason, the partitions that are automatically created by StarRocks cannot be automatically deleted.
 - Note that the `PARTITION BY` clause is only used to calculate the partition range for the loaded data and does not change the values of the data.
 For example, if the original data is `2023-02-27 21:06:54`, the function expression in `PARTITION BY date_trunc('day', event_day)` computes it as 2023-02-27 00:00:00 and infers that it belongs to the partition range [2023-02-27 00:00:00, 2023-02-28 00:00:00), but the data is still written as `2023-02-27 21:06:54`.
 If you want the written data's value to be the same as the start time of the partition range, you need to use the function specified in the `PARTITION BY` clause, such as `date_trunc`, on the `event_day` column when creating a load job.
 - The naming rules for automatic partitioning are consistent with the naming rules for dynamic partitioning.

 ## Limits

 - Only the range partitioning type is supported, whereas the list partitioning type is not supported.
 - When a table that supports automatic partitioning is created, it is generally not recommended to create partitions in advance.
-If you need to create partitions in advance, you can use batch partition creation, as shown in the preceding Example 2.
-And the statement in  Example 2 has the following limits:
+If you need to create partitions in advance, you can create multiple partitions all at once, as shown in the preceding Example 2.
+The statement in Example 2 has the following limits:
   - The granularity of the partitions created in advance must be consistent with that of the automatically created partitions.
   - When you configure automatic partitioning, you can only use the function `date_trunc` rather than `time_slice`.
-  - The syntax for batch partition creation only supports an interval of `1`.
+  - The syntax for creating multiple partitions all at once only supports an interval of `1`.
   - After the table that supports automatic partitioning is created, you can use `ALTER TABLE ADD PARTITION` to add partitions.
 And the statement `ALTER TABLE ADD PARTITION` also has the above limits.
-- Currently , StarRocks's shared-data mode does not support this feature.
+- Currently, StarRocks's shared-data mode does not support this feature.
 - Currently, using CTAS to create a table that supports automatic partitioning is not supported.
 - Currently, using Spark Load to load data to tables that support automatic partitioning is not supported.
-- If you use automatic partitioning, you can only rollback StarRocks to version 2.5.4 and later.
+- If you use automatic partitioning, you can only roll back your StarRocks cluster to version 2.5.4 or later.
-- To view the specific information of automatically created partitions, use the statement 'SHOW PARTITIONS FROM, rather than the statement 'SHOW CREATE TABLE'.
+- To view the specific information of automatically created partitions, use the SHOW PARTITIONS FROM statement, rather than the SHOW CREATE TABLE statement.